lgh06/web-page-monitor/README.md

 MongoDB (5.0)
 Node.JS (16)
-if you run packages on different servers, socket.io and web and MongoDB's server should have a permanent public Internet IP address.
+For production, socket.io and web and MongoDB's server should have a permanent public Internet IP address.
-if you install all of sub-packages on one machine, the machine should have Internet access.
+for local development, you can install all of sub-packages on one machine, the machine should have Internet access.

 > Windows installer mirror for China users:
 > https://trip.feishu.cn/docs/doccnHqaEoNo48vzqyWqgkxkm1s